robimac04/busylight_mac/README.md

 * run `sudo ./install.sh` in terminal
 * import `busylight_mac.alfredworkflow` to your Alfred Workflows

+###### NOTE:
+When you use Cisco Jabber in another language than English, you need to adjust the "jabberstate" variable filter in the Alfred Workflow.
+Double-click on the specific filters and change the presence messages to the messages in your language (eg. for german: `Available` --> `Verfügbar`).

 ### usage

  You need to run `jabber_busylight.scpt`.
 While running, this will tell the Alfred Workflow the current presence state of Cisco Jabber.
 The Alfred Workflow will update the busylight color accordingly.